Why You May Face Foreclosure During Probate Administration

 Foreclosure During Probate

-Since it is clear that preserving assets of an estate is important, why do homes end up in foreclosure?
+Since it is clear that preserving the assets of an estate is important, why do homes end up in foreclosure?

 - A personal representative waiting too long to seek guidance from a good attorney.